YawGyimah1/Yaw-Portfolio/README.md

 # Hi, I am Yaw

-I am a Business Intelligence and Data Analyst with a background in Business Administration - building projects in Excel, SQL and Power BI.
+I am a Business Intelligence and Data Analyst with a background in Business Administration - building projects in Excel, SQL and Power BI for business growth.

 ## Tools I work with
 - Microsoft Excel